That-Dev-Girl-Archives/jhalabi.com-old/resume/index.md

 _January 2016 – present_

 * Building custom Gutenberg blocks and WordPress plugins for specialized functionality using React, JSX, and PHP.
-* Converting the university's Drupal themes into WordPress using HTML, Sass, and Twig.
+* Converted the university's Drupal themes into WordPress themes, using HTML, SCSS, and Twig.
 * Developing custom Javascript functionality for individual department websites.
 * Built responsive and accessible Drupal 7 themes for the university’s school and department sites using HTML, CSS, Bootstrap 4, Javascript, and PHP.
 * Led the university’s accessibility development efforts during an OCR review in 2017.